12th October, 2021

 Q: Do you recruit any 11+ students to begin tuition with you when they reach Year Five?

 A: No. All 11+ recruitment with me takes place in the summer term and holidays of Year Three.
 11+ tuition with me begins in Y4.
 I do not accept students for 11+ tuition from Year Five.
+Please do not contact me to request this service.

 Q:Do you offer any tuition in school hours?